-Charlotte’s All-Star point guard Kemba Walker loves the idea of the Hornets being a slightly unique — and knows it’s because of Jordan.
+Charlotte’s All-Star point guard Kemba Walker loves the idea of the Hornets being unique — and knows it’s because of Jordan.

 “I mean, he’s the GOAT (Greatest of All Time),” Walker said.
 “Everybody loves MJ.
 Everybody loves the way he competed and the way he carries himself.”

 There isn’t a player in the league who doesn’t want to emulate the NBA’s greatest pitchman.